ironthree/fedora-update-feedback/README.md

 [f-e-k]: https://pagure.io/fedora-easy-karma

-It allows submitting bug and testcase feedback in addition to providing a comment and karma (providing test case feedback is a work in progress and is blocked by a [bodhi server issue][bodhi-issue]).
+It allows submitting feedback for bugs and test cases in addition to providing a comment and karma (providing test case feedback is a work in progress and is blocked by a [bodhi server issue][bodhi-issue]).